-generally reluctant to engage with comments that merely provide "a simple statement of viewpoint, value, or preference."
-Cynthia Farina and her colleagues at the Cornell e-Rulemaking Initiative support this approach because mass comments that simply reflect preferences about public policy outcomes tend to be the product of relatively uninformed "spontaneous preferences" or "group framed preferences," rather than the type of reasoned deliberation that is supposed to characterize rulemaking.
+characterize rulemaking.
 While mass comments might legitimately serve as a fire alarm that could alert politicians to a potential need to intervene, they should not influence the work of agencies' rulemaking teams.
-Rulemaking is not supposed to be a plebiscite," and thus "the types of preferences expressed in these comments may be good enough for electoral democracy, but they are not good enough for rulemaking, even when rulemaking is heavily laden with value choices."
+"Rulemaking is not supposed to be a plebiscite," and thus "the types of preferences expressed in these comments may be good enough for electoral democracy, but they are not good enough for rulemaking is heavily laden with value choices."

-While agreeing wholeheartedly that rulemaking is not a "plebiscite," Nina Mendelson criticizes the propensity of most agencies to avoid responding to the positions expressed in mass comments, even if they merely express support for or opposition to the outcome of a proposed rule or strengthening or relaxing a regulatory standard.
-Most agencies have been broad discretionary authority, and rulemaking therefore necessarily involves making value-laden policy judgments of precisely this nature.
+While agreeing wholeheartedly that rulemaking is not a "plebiscite," Nina Mendelson notes the propensity of most agencies to avoid responding to the positions expressed in mass comments, even if they merely express support for or opposition to the outcome of a proposed rule or strengthening or relaxing a regulatory standard.
+Most agencies have broad discretionary authority, and rulemaking therefore necessarily involves making value-laden policy judgments of precisely this nature.
 Mendelson claims that the democratic responsiveness of rulemaking is undermined if agencies ignore the preferences or values expressed by the people during the notice-and-comment process.
-Phe responds to Farina's concern about the lack of deliberation and poor information environment surrounding mass comments by pointing out that "[a]gencies, not public commenters, are the decision-makers, and so the crucial locus of deliberation is in the agency."
-110
+She responds to Farina's concern about the lack of deliberation and poor information environment surrounding mass comments by pointing out that "[a]gencies, not public commenters, are the decision makers, and so the critical locus of deliberation is in the agency."
+More specifically, she suggests that agencies should recognize the possibility that public views, as expressed in comments, point in an unexpected direction or a direction contrary to the agency's initially preferred policy.
+This should prompt the agency to use additional